AVVS/Cappasity-PHP-SDK/docs/sdk.md

 ### Overlays examples
-Overlay is an image that covers original preview image.
+An overlay is an image that covers the original preview image.
 Choose reasonable overlay quality:

 ##### 3dp